 There are a variety of volunteer capacities here at the museum:

 - Academy for Lifelong Learning

 - Education: Adult & Children’s Programs

 - Special Events

-All CBMM volunteers undergo an orientation session and special departmental training.
-Volunteers interested in education or tour related opportunities also receive instruction through formal classes, overviews of exhibit content and programs, mission-related enrichment trips, and broad Museum familiarization and safety preparation exercises.
+All CBMM volunteers undergo a general orientation session and may require additional departmental training.
+Volunteers interested in education or tour-related opportunities receive instruction through formal classes, overviews of exhibit content and programs, and mission-related enrichment trips.

 New Docent Training

 Become a docent volunteer and lead guided tours of the campus, exhibits, and artifacts for adults and children.
 No prior experience necessary.
-Held every Tuesday & Thursday throughout February this once-yearly training course is for anyone interested in becoming a new docent, and provides basic instruction in Chesapeake history, interpretive techniques, and CBMM information and logistics.
-Participants are required to attend all eight sessions in order to pass.
-Graduates are expected to commit to a weekly shift (1-4 hours) as museum tour guides.
+Offered throughout the month of March, this once-yearly training course is for anyone interested in becoming a new docent, and provides basic instruction in Chesapeake history, interpretive techniques, and CBMM information and logistics.
+Graduates are expected to commit to leading tours regularly through the busy season.

 Help CBMM tell the story of the Chesapeake’s people, animals, and environment!
-This training is geared for docents who have completed the annual General Tour Training, other trainings for our guided school tours, adult groups, and educational hands on programs are available.
-The two-part trainings offer background and content information, as well as the practical, applied instruction needed to lead an engaging and successful educational program in CBMM’s exhibits.
+These trainings are geared for docents who have completed the New Docent Training.
+These sessions offer background and content information, as well as the practical, applied instruction needed to lead an engaging and successful educational program in CBMM’s exhibits.